 The Icefjord had a huge iceberg stuck there that day and it was an incredible sight.
 We also saw many whales and had fun watching how whale-watching boats were circling around smaller icebergs trying to spot whales.
 It was as if they were playing hide and seek.
 By the time the boat got to the other side, the whales were somewhere else again…

-TIP: If you do this hike, I think it’s indeed nicer to do it in the same direction as we did – starting at the Power Plant and ending by the Old Heliport.
+TIP: If you do this hike, I think it’s indeed nicer to do it in the same direction as we did – starting at the Power Plant and ending by the new Ilulissat Icefjord Center (previously Old Heliport).
 That way you are walking towards the Icefjord and have the best views all the time.
-Once you reach the Heliport, you should also take the earlier-mentioned World Heritage Trail.
+Once you reach the Icefjord Center, you should also take the earlier-mentioned World Heritage Trail to Sermermiut.

 Blue Route & Red Route